Art-Sells/Arells/Build-Notes.md

 ## Arells 1.5 (Sell/Export USDC)

 ### Test
-- Add function to compare total amount in USDC & CBBTC with Vatop Groups and if it doesn't match, then delete correspondingly (in case anyone transacts with their wallet-address outside HPM-MASS)
 - Create New Export Wallet Address for Selling and Exporting USDC/CBBTC
 - **fix Selling Discrepancy Issue (VERY IMPORTANT)**
 - Sell Test (HPMContext)